Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Related Work

 Deep reinforcement learning (DRL) has demonstrated its strength in addressing complex decision-making and planning problems, leading to a series of breakthroughs in recent years.
-Researchers have been trying to apply deep RL techniques to the domain of autonomous driving. \cite{lillicrap2015continuous} introduced a continuous control DRL algorithm that trains a deep neural network policy for autonomous driving on a simulated racing track. \cite{wolf2017learning} used Deep Q-Network to learn to steer an autonomous vehicle to keep in the track in simulation. \cite{chen2018deep} developed a hierarchical DRL framework to handle driving scenarios with intricate decision-making processes, such as navigating traffic lights. \cite{kendall2019learning} marked the first application of DRL in real-world autonomous driving, where they trained a deep lane-keeping policy using only a single front-view camera image as input. \cite{chen2021interpretable} proposed an interpretable DRL method for end-to-end autonomous driving. \cite{nehme2023safe} proposed safe navigation.\cite{murdoch2023partial} propose a partial end-to-end algorithm that decouples the planning and control tasks. \cite{zhou2023identify} proposes a method to identify and protect unreliable decisions of a DRL driving policy. \cite{zhang2023spatial} a framework of constrained multi-agent reinforcement learning with a parallel safety shield for CAVs in challenging driving scenarios. \cite{liu2022augmenting} propose the Scene-Rep Transformer to enhance RL decision-making capabilities.
-The RL frameworks are mostly based on Partially Observable Markov Decision Process(POMDP), such these \cite{aastrom1965optimal},\cite{hollinger2014sampling},\cite{agha2014firm},\cite{indelman2015planning},\cite{karl2016deep}.
+Researchers have been trying to apply deep RL techniques to the domain of autonomous driving.
+Lillicarp et.al~\cite{lillicrap2015continuous} introduced a continuous control DRL algorithm that trains a deep neural network policy for autonomous driving on a simulated racing track.
+Wolf et.al~\cite{wolf2017learning} used Deep Q-Network to learn to steer an autonomous vehicle to keep in the track in simulation.
+Chen et.al~\cite{chen2018deep} developed a hierarchical DRL framework to handle driving scenarios with intricate decision-making processes, such as navigating traffic lights.
+Kendall et.al~\cite{kendall2019learning} marked the first application of DRL in real-world autonomous driving, where they trained a deep lane-keeping policy using only a single front-view camera image as input.
+Chen et.al~\cite{chen2021interpretable} proposed an interpretable DRL method for end-to-end autonomous driving.
+Nehme et.al~\cite{nehme2023safe} proposed safe navigation.
+Murdoch et.al~\cite{murdoch2023partial} propose a partial end-to-end algorithm that decouples the planning and control tasks.
+Zhou et.al~\cite{zhou2023identify} proposes a method to identify and protect unreliable decisions of a DRL driving policy.
+Zhang et.al~\cite{zhang2023spatial} a framework of constrained multi-agent reinforcement learning with a parallel safety shield for CAVs in challenging driving scenarios.
+Liu et.al~\cite{liu2022augmenting} propose the Scene-Rep Transformer to enhance RL decision-making capabilities.